ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ![Process Group](/images/60-nifi.png)

-We'll need SplitJson processor to do the task of transforming our individual flowfile into 482 flowfiles.

-Drag a **SplitJson** processor and link it with **InvokeHTTP**.
 As nifi is concerned, the flow is a pipeline with a beginning and a ending.
 So, every time we add a processor to the flow it is mandatory to set every the destination and origin (called relationship) for every possible flow.
 That's why some warnings pops up if we haven't properly set the processor:

 ![Process Group](/images/30-nifi.png)